Water Quality

 Special Health Needs

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people and infants, can be particularly at risk from infections.
+Immunocompromised persons, such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with Human Immunodeficiency Virus/Acquired Immuno-deficiency Syndrome or other immune system disorders, and some elderly people and infants, can be particularly at risk from infections.
 These people should seek advice about drinking water from their healthcare providers.

-USEPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the USEPA's Safe Drinking Water Hotline 800-426-4791 or at epa.gov/safewater
+The United States Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the EPA’s Safe Drinking Water Hotline at 800-426-4791 or at epa.gov/safewater

 Lead and Drinking Water

 Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
 Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
 The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
-Adults can Have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.
+Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.

 Fluoridation and Dental Fluorosis

 Mandated by State law, water fluoridation is a widely accepted practice proven safe and effective for preventing and controlling tooth decay.
 Our fluoride target level in the water is 0.7 milligram per liter (mg/L, or part per million, ppm), consistent with the May 2015 State regulatory guidance on optimal fluoride level.
 Infants fed formula mixed with water containing fluoride at this level may still have a chance of developing tiny white lines or streaks in their teeth.
 These marks are referred to as mild to very mild fluorosis, and are often only visible under a microscope.
 Even in cases where the marks are visible, they do not pose any health risk.
 The Centers of Disease Control (CDC) considers it safe to use optimally fluoridated water for preparing infant formula.
 To lessen this chance of dental fluorosis, you may choose to use low-fluoride bottled water to prepare infant formula.
 Nevertheless, children may still develop dental fluorosis due to fluoride intake from other sources such as food, tooth paste, and dental products.
+Contact your healthcare provider or the SWRCB if you have concerns about dental fluorosis.
+For additional information about fluoridation or oral health, visit the SWRCB website here or the CDC website www.cdc.gov/fluoridation or the SFPUC's Fact Sheet here (PDF).

 Lead and Copper Tap Sampling Results